 Nature of Award

 The Prometheus Scholarship consists of a waiver that is applied to room expenses.
-This non-tuition award will be credited to the recipient’s account to assist with coverage of this on-campus resident expense.
+This non-tuition award will be credited to the recipient’s account to assist with coverage of these on-campus resident expenses.

 Confirming Eligibility Requirements